 Traditionally we have holiday mixers running from 10am to 3pm on Memorial Day, July 4th, and Labor Day.
 They offer round robin doubles play for everyone and a barbecue cookout.
 Club pros and volunteers facilitate the round robin until 2pm.
 Members do their own matching for the last hour.
 The club provides the cookout main course food (burgers, hot dogs, rolls, soda, chips, condiments, etc.) Members bring a salad or dessert to share.
 The holiday mixers provide an excellent opportunity to meet new tennis partners while enjoying a fun day of tennis.
 If it rains the mixers are not rescheduled.
-DUE TO COVID-19 CONCERNS WE WILL NOT BE ABLE TO HOLD THE MEMORIAL DAY MIXER.
-WE WILL ANNOUNCE AT A LATER DATE IF WE WILL BE ABLE TO HOLD THE 4th OF JULY AND LABOR DAY MIXERS.

 The doubles league is equally fun and rewarding.
 Check on the BOC website to see when the doubles leagues will start.
 Doubles team schedule their own matches.
 Play is two sets with a 10-point tie break in lieu of a 3rd set.
 We will be setting singles evenings for those players who prefer singles, but don’t have regular partners.

 Adult clinics will be available this season after when some time off to adhere to Covid protocols.
 Sharpen your game and pick up new skills in a friendly group environment with players of similar skill level.
 Great way to meet new players!
 Contact club asst. pro and program coordinator Ed Powers (firstname.lastname@example.org).